 Any visitor from an European Economic Area (EEA) member state must show their European Health Insurance Card to access free healthcare.
 A valid EHIC entitles the patients to free treatment for conditions that arose during the visit which cannot wait until they return home.

 If you cannot show either an EHIC or Provisional Replacement Card (PRC) you will be liable to pay for treatment.
-In some cases a refund from the country of residence may apply.

 Countries with a Bilateral Healthcare Agreement